 Misting a ponytail palm with water.
 Getty Images

 Caring for a ponytail palm is relatively easy.
 Water it sparingly, as it's highly susceptible to overwatering.
 Allow the compost to dry out between waterings and be cautious not to let the plant sit in standing water.
-In winter, reduce watering further, as the plant goes into a period of dormancy and requires less moisture.
+In winter, reduce watering further, as the plant goes into a period of dormancy and therefore requires less moisture.

 How to prune a ponytail palm

 Ponytail palms do not require pruning.
 However, you can remove dead or yellowing leaves to maintain its appearance.
 The best time to do this is in spring or early summer when the plant is actively growing.
-Use clean and sharp pruning shears to make clean cuts and remember to wear gloves as some parts of its leaves can be sharp.

 How to propagate a ponytail palm

-Propagate ponytail palm from offshoots or 'pups', which develop at the base of the plant.
+Propagate the ponytail palm from offshoots or 'pups', which develop at the base of the plant.
 In spring, carefully remove pups from the parent plant, ensuring they have some roots attached.
-Plant them up in separate pots with free-draining compost and treat it as you would a mature ponytail palm.

 Advertisement